 HBR’s pattern-lab work flow

 Instead of installing all our dependencies — such as php and apache for pattern lab, ruby and compass for css preprocessor and node for grunt and bower — into each of our individual computers, we have a Vagrant/VirtualBox virtual machine that are committed in our github repo.

 What is really nice about Vagrant is its pass-through file system.
 Meaning you can edit the file on your OS (be it Mac, Windows, or Linux) using your favorite text editor locally (without going through virtual window), and it can be accessed by both host and virtual machine.

-www/source/_patternfolder right on our machines.
+So we edit our www/source/scss folder, and www/source/_pattern folder right on our machines.
 Then, with power of grunt, you can view your changes appear on your browser, served right from your VM.

 After we like what we see on our local machine, we make a pull request (we commit the whole thing, Vagrant and everything) in github.
 We have a internal agreement that you don’t merge your own request… so it gets reviewed by peers and then, eventually, gets merged to the master branch.

-publicfolder part of the pattern lab onto our internally available web server (is “intranet” still a word?).
+Then our hardest working member of the team, Mr. Jenkins, who watches the changes on the master branch, sees that it changed.
+And he pulls the latest, compile sass, compile pattern lab, and then he puts the public folder part of the pattern lab onto our internally available web server (is “intranet” still a word?).
 This is our living style guide.
 Our backend developers uses it to grab markup code out of it.
 Designers and editors, as well as marketing people, can access it any time they want.